Living Benefit Riders

 Guaranteed lifetime withdrawal benefit

-A rider that allows you to make lifetime withdrawals from an annuity if the annual withdrawals are within specific parameters.
+A guaranteed lifetime withdrawal benefit rider allows you to make lifetime withdrawals from an annuity if the annual withdrawals are within specific parameters.
 Essentially, this guarantees a minimum long-term rate of return while providing near-term liquidity.

 Guaranteed minimum accumulation benefit

-A rider that ensures you retain the value of your purchase payments, regardless of investment performance.
+A guaranteed minimum accumulation benefit rider ensures you retain the value of your purchase payments, regardless of investment performance.

 Guaranteed minimum income benefit

-A rider that guarantees a minimum future income level, regardless of how the market performs.
+A guaranteed minimum income benefit rider guarantees a minimum future income level, regardless of how the market performs.
 In order to trigger the benefit, the contract must be annuitized, which means exchanging its value for a guaranteed stream of income.

 It’s important to note that the name and details of these benefits vary across financial institutions, so confirm you are getting the correct one.